I am a PhD student under the supervision of Prof. Dr. Michael Kupper.

 Robust risk aggregation with neural networks (joint work with Michael Kupper and Mathias Pohl)

-Computation of optimal transport and related hedging problems via penalization and neural networks (joint work with Michael Kupper)
+Computation of optimal transport and related hedging problems via penalization and neural networks (in Applied Mathematics and Optimization, joint work with Michael Kupper)

 Extended Laplace Principle for Empirical Measures of a Markov Chain (Forthcoming in Advances in Applied Probability)